 In particular, the large deviation that can be seen in the monopole of Fig.~\ref{fig:pk} can be partially absorbed below the error bars with a small offset in the shot noise $c_{\epsilon, 0}/ n_g$ of $\sim 0.1$.
 The difference we see between the EdS evaluation and the exact-time one can be traced to the time functions, as for example $\mG^2$, in some loop terms when evaluated with exact time dependence: $\mG(z_{\rm LOWZ})^2 \sim |w|^{0.42}$ and $\mG(z_{\rm CMASS})^2 \sim |w|^{0.27}$}.
-Because of this, the EdS approximation leads to significant shifts in the posteriors for clustering quintessence.
+Because of this, the EdS approximation leads to noticeable shifts in the posteriors for clustering quintessence.
 The shifts are of the same order as the theory-systematic error we find in sec.~(3.1), so it may look like we can neglect them.
 However, we would then introduce an additional systematic error on the parameters.
 Contrary to the uncertainty from next orders in perturbation theory, the exact time dependence can be easily computed, with the same computational cost and without adding new nuisance parameters.
 Therefore, we prefer to use the exact time dependence.

 Finally, the distance-redshift relation of SN data from Pantheon brings evidently more constraints.
 Approximately, the line degeneracy of the luminosity distance $D_L = (1+z)^2 D_A$ is $D_L(z = 0.25) = \Omega_m^{-0.05} |w|^{0.1}$, which further helps break the degeneracy between $\Omega_m$ and $w$ when fitting jointly with the FS and BAO.